Profile

 💡 Tips and Variations

-• For a vegetarian version, replace the bacon with smoked tofu and use vegetable stock instead of meat stock.
+• For a vegetarian version, replace the bacon with deeply browned mushrooms or smoked tofu and use vegetable stock.
+Yeast extract, soy sauce or dried mushrooms help build umami.

 📦 Storage